Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- Giving up 112.5 points per game, the Nuggets are the eighth-ranked team in the league on defense.
+- Giving up 112.5 points per contest, the Nuggets are the eighth-ranked team in the NBA on defense.

-- The Nuggets are the best team in the NBA, giving up 40.8 rebounds per game.
+- The Nuggets are the best team in the league, giving up 40.8 rebounds per contest.

-- The Nuggets are the 15th-ranked team in the league, conceding 25.7 assists per contest.
+- Giving up 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the league.

 Deandre Ayton vs. the Nuggets